soulzcore/iacc_python_2018/week3/4-OtherFileMethods.md

 > Starting_point : Optional, This can be 0,1 or 2.
 0 to start from the beginning, 1 to use current position and 2 to start from the end.
 Defaults to 0.
 The file has to be opened in binary format ( using b ) to be able to seek from the end.

+> Use negative numbers to seek to the left(reverse)

 **Example**